Matiali (community development block): Geography

 The Matiali CD block lies in the north-central part of the district.
 The Mal River flows through the CD block and along a portion of its western boundary.
 The Murti River flows along a portion of its eastern boundary.
 It has hilly terrain which is part of the sub-Himalayan ranges.

-The Matiali CD block is bounded by the Gorubathan CD block in Kalimpong district on the north, Nagrakata and Maynaguri CD blocks on the east, and Mal CD block on the south and the west.
+The Matiali CD block is bounded by the Gorubathan CD block in Kalimpong district on the north, Nagrakata CD block on the east, Maynaguri and Kranti CD blocks on the south, Mal CD block on the west.

 The Matiali CD block has an area of 204.90 km2.
 It has 1 panchayat samity, 5 gram panchayats, 81 gram sansads (village councils), 31 mouzas, 27 inhabited villages and 3 census towns.
 Mitiali police station serves this block.
 Headquarters of this CD block is at Chalsa Mahabari.

 Gram panchayats of Matiali block/ panchayat samiti are: Bidhannagar, Indong Matiali, Matialihat, Matiali Batabari I and Matiali Batabari II.